 When archery was instrumental in warfare, short bows were highly advantageous for soldiers who rode on horses or who fought in smaller cramped spaces, like the inside of a castle.
 The smaller size of the short bow allowed it to fire multiple shots quickly.
 It also allowed the user to shoot from protected areas behind trees or a kneeling position while taking cover.

-A Quick Dungeons and Dragons (5e) Short Bow and Longbow Comparison
+A Quick Dungeons and Dragons (5e) Short Bow vs Longbow Comparison

 To get an overview of the differences let us turn to Dungeons and Dragons and review the stats for each type of bow used in gameplay.